 Older adults are likely to hang onto their keys as long as possible to maintain their social life and sense of independence.
 That’s understandable.

-Nonetheless, according to a recent article by AAA’s Senior Driving, many older adults in the U.S. are outliving their ability to drive safely by an average of 7 to 10 years!
+Nonetheless, recent research shows that many older adults in the U.S. are outliving their ability to drive safely by an average of 7 to 10 years!
 That’s scary.

 What Kinds of Exercise Help for Better Driving?